secureCodeBox/secureCodeBox/documentation/docs/how-tos/persistence-storage.md

 [DefectDojo](https://github.com/DefectDojo/django-DefectDojo) is a widespread platform for vulnerability management and security orchestration.
 The *secureCodeBox* provides a hook that allows to directly connect the *SCB* to a local or remote DefectDojo instance.
 In this tutorial, we will at first guide you through a step-by-step setup manual.
-After that, you will learn about some features of DefectDojo and how you can use them in conjunction with the *secureCodeBox*.
+Afterward, you will learn about some features of DefectDojo and how to use them in conjunction with the *secureCodeBox*.

 We will now at first set up an instance of DefectDojo in a local minikube cluster.
 After we have that running,